-The Q.B.I. series perhaps was modeled on William MacHarg's The Affairs of O'Malley (collected 1940), which is a similar series of brief tales set against authentic New York City backgrounds, with "ordinary people" as characters.
+William MacHarg.
+The Q.B.I. series perhaps was modeled on William MacHarg's The Affairs of O'Malley (collected 1940).
+This is a similar series of brief tales set against authentic New York City backgrounds, with "ordinary people" as characters.
 Some of MacHarg's tales, such as "Broadway Murder" and "Murder Makes it Worse", include swindles as well as murder, although EQ's approach to swindles is far more mathematical than MacHarg's.

 The vignette technique in EQ, also recalls Clifford Odets' play Waiting for Lefty (1935), which EQ praises in Halfway House (1936).
 Odets' play is full of brief but detailed vignettes, showing the struggling lives of poor people in New York City.
 One wonders if Queen modeled his approach on Odets.
 (One might note that Odets was not the first left wing playwright to use such a vignette approach: variants can be seen in Elmer Rice's play Street Scene (1929).)
 Waiting for Lefty is also full of fierce condemnations of Anti-Semitism, making it even more a potential model for the opening of Cat of Many Tails.